 You have always wanted to sing.
 Perhaps you've been a "shower singer" or you regularly serenade yourself singing along with the radio, or your favorite playlist.
 Singing is part of human culture and is deeply rooted in our psyche.
 We learn to interact with our environment from birth by making vocal noises and learn songs and chants quite easily as children.
 If you've found yourself wanting to explore the possibilities of becoming a more accomplished singer by learning some of the basics, please don't hesitate any longer.
 Start singing today!

-Karen offers expert guidance to beginning, as well as more advanced singers through private instruction via live video.
-Lessons are for Teens or adults who wish to improve basic singing skills, gain confidence as a performer, expand song repertoire, and participate in quality musical engagement and learning.
+Karen offers expert guidance to beginning, as well as more advanced singers through private instruction via live video platforms, such as zoom.
+Lessons are for anyone, age 7 and up including adults who wish to improve basic singing skills, gain confidence as a performer, expand song repertoire, and participate in quality musical engagement and learning.